-Within his mandate, the special Rapporteur should aim to:
+Within her mandate, the special Rapporteur should aim to:

 Promote the Declaration on human rights defenders